 A trend should not determine how you look.
 Design is a business tool, and it should be used to highlight a company’s unique culture, product, mindset, and soul.
 Identity is, by definition, what makes you unique, to who you are, what sets you apart from other brands.
 Too much focus on trends in developing a visual identity could, ironically, make you more like competing brands.

 Instead, use promotions and marketing as an arena for exploring trends.

 On the other hand, trends are not entirely a waste of time.
-As mentioned, Ention is fully aware of the existence of design trends, and we do follow them to some degree.
-Trends can be a great tool to use in short-term campaigns or events.
+As mentioned, we are fully aware of the existence of design trends, and we do follow them to some degree.
+Trends can be a great tool to use in short-term campaigns or events, or even websites.
 The utilization of trends in the short-lived design shows that a company stays up to date.

 So there are places where graphic design trends can live, namely in campaigns that will at some point expire, as trends do.
 Brands, on the other hand, should have a longer shelf-life.
 It does not necessarily mean that brands never expire – a brand needs occasional updates because the target audience is growing or developing.
 But there is no room for trends.
 It is a premature emergency solution in an attempt to stay relevant, and will usually not be compatible with the values and identity of the brand itself.
 Here, the agencies must familiarize themselves with the customer, their core, and let it direct the design choices one makes.